 Front End Loader (FEL)

-This course provides the fundamentals of safety, equipment characteristics, operation, and maintenance that apply to the Wheeled Loader.
+This course provides the fundamentals of safety, equipment characteristics, operation, and maintenance that apply to the Front End Loader (FEL).

-These courses provide the fundamentals of safety, operation and maintenance that apply to the motor grader.
-Level 2 introduces classroom topics and hands-on activities of increased complexity related to road construction and maintenance techniques.
+These courses provide the fundamentals of safety, equipment characteristics, operation and maintenance that apply to the motor grader.
+Level 2 introduces the trainee to classroom topics and hands-on activities of increased complexity related to road construction and maintenance techniques.